 Accepting that the marriage is over is a critical first step in healing.
 It’s how you begin to navigate the stages of divorce and take control of the rest of your life.
 It can be a challenge, though.

-It may be difficult to see your soon to be ex moving on with their life.
+It may be difficult to see your soon-to-be former spouse moving on with their life.
 Stages of grief vary and it’s very likely that your former spouse began the process months or even years before you.
 As heartbreaking as it may be, the sooner you accept this reality the better off you will be.

 Do Not Press Enter

 Speaking of words…”Don’t post that.”
 Social media is not your diary.
 You may want to use it as a platform to rant.
-To expose your soon to be exes’ bad behavior and attitude.
+To expose your soon-to-be former spouse’s bad behavior and attitude.
 And to get as many people as possible to be on your side.

 Not only does it keep you in a cycle of anger it could be construed as signs of emotional instability or outbursts.
 And if children are involved, this can make things sticky when it comes to parenting agreements.
 If you just want to get your feelings out to feel better grab a journal or find one online (like Penzu or Diaro) with privacy settings.